Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 ## Troubleshooting

 If the Kubernetes environment doesn't launch properly, you can investigate by checking the Init Container logs.
 An init container is always run before a GigaSpaces Pod is started.
-After the init container runs to completion, Kubernetes deploys the actual Pod (such as a Management Pod, Data Pod, WAN Gateway Pod, etc.).
+After the init container runs to completion, Kubernetes deploys the actual Pod (such as a Management Pod, Data Pod, etc.).
 So when you deploy a Space, for example, an init container runs first to verify that the Platform Manager is available, and then the Data Pod with the Space is created.

 You can access this log in the Kubernetes dashboard, or run the following kubectl command to print the init container log in the command window: